-All transport and cargo handling processes are based on the need to maximise safety precautions and to minimise poential enjuries to ACTED beneficiaries and staff as well as the suppliers's employees or those of its subcontractors.
+All transport and cargo handling processes are based on the need to maximise safety precautions and to minimise poential enjuries to IMPACT beneficiaries, respondents and staff as well as the suppliers's employees or those of its subcontractors.

 C. Business Behaviour